HDFS Curriculum

 Graduate students new to UW-Madison will register for Fall Semester in early July.
 Once you have informed the UW of your intent to enroll, the Graduate School will send you an ID number and information on how to register.

-Registering for Independent Study or Research & Thesis Credits: Before you may register for Independent Study (HDFS 699 and 999) and Research & Thesis (HDFS 990) you must obtain the instructor’s permission, and this must be entered into the UW computer system by the SoHE Graduate Program Coordinator.
-To enroll, give the instructor your name and UW student ID number, and they will see that you are authorized to go online and register.
-If you have problems getting into a course, call or email the department or the instructor of the course.
-Be sure to note any error code that you receive while trying to register.
+Many students take Independent Study credits to create a personalized class with an instructor in HDFS or another department.
+All students take Research & Thesis Credits as they work on their thesis or dissertation.
+Before you may register for Independent Study (HDFS 699 and 999) and Research & Thesis (HDFS 990) you must obtain the instructor’s permission, and this must be entered into the UW computer system by the SoHE Graduate Program Coordinator.

 Summer Courses